 - 1.1 The application site is located approximately 20 metres north of Napier Road and forms part of Kings Meadow.
 The site lies approximately 60 metres south of the River Thames and is located within and close to the northern edge of the Reading Central Area.
-The site is identified as an important area of public open space (Site RC14d) within the Reading Central Area Action Plan 2009 and a Major Landscape Feature as defined by Core Strategy Policy CS37 (Major Landscape Features and Strategic Open Space) and Policy SA17 (Major Landscape Features) of the Sites and Detailed Policies Document 2012.
+The site is identified as an important area of public open space within Policy EN7Cd and a Major Landscape Feature as defined in Policy EN13 of the Reading Borough Local Plan.
 The site is located immediately to the north of the Kings Meadow car park.
 It is located within the Thames flood plain. - 1.2 The context of the site comprises commercial business units and the railway line to the south, residential properties on Kings Meadow Road to the west, blocks of residential flats on Napier Road to the east (Luscinia View) and houses at Caversham Lock to the north.